-Hypertension causes damage to organs such as the brain, kidneys, eyes and especially the heart over time.
+Hypertension causes damage to organs such as the brain, kidneys, eyes and even the heart over time.
 It leads to nearly 80% of cases of heart attack and stroke.
-What’s more, hypertension can increase the heart’s workload, causing thickening of heart muscle fibers over time.
+What’s more, hypertension can increase the heart’s workload, causing thickening of the heart muscle fibers over time.

+What’s the link between diabetes, hypertension and heart disease?
 The close relationship between diabetes, hypertension, and cardiovascular diseases is clear.
 To prevent the risks posed by these dangerous diseases, proper treatment and a healthy lifestyle are a must.
-Consult your doctor, be informed of the latest developments in medical science, adjust your diet, and exercise regularly.
+Consult your doctor, keep up-to-date with the latest developments in medical science, adjust your diet, and exercise regularly.

 The American Heart Association recommends at least 150 minutes of moderate-intensity aerobic activity or 75 minutes of vigorous aerobic activity per week.
-Moderate-to high-intensity muscle-strengthening activity is also advised twice a week.
+Moderate-to high-intensity muscle-strengthening activity twice a week is also ideal.